mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 I kind of laughed.
 "I mean... yeah."

 After the show was over, we cuddled in silence.
 My heart was still racing.
-Peter was playing with my ear with one hand, and I was holding his other hand.
 I really wanted to kiss him, but I wasn’t sure how to ask.
 "What are you thinking?"
 I decided to ask.

 "I don't know,” he responded.
 “What are you thinking?"